Synaptic

 A Note From the Editors

-Welcome to the 43rd edition of The Writing Anthology – now known as Synaptic.
+Welcome to the 44th edition of The Writing Anthology – now known as Synaptic.
 Founded in 1981 by now-retired Central College professor Dr. Walter Cannon, Synaptic provides an annual assemblage of remarkable student work that covers a wide array of academic disciplines.
-This year was the most competitive cycle yet.
-Following a review and conference about dozens of outstanding student submissions, our editorial team has selected the following pieces for publication.
+This year presented even more variety of works from presentations, to musical compositions and more that provided us with ample selection.
+Following a review and conference over dozens of outstanding works, our team has selected the following pieces for publication.

 See More